ecrujido/Free_Code_Camp/JAVASCRIPT_ALGORITHMS_&_DATA_STRUCTURES/README.md

 ## Acknowledgments

-Thanks Free Code Camp for delivering all those lessons and great projects!
+Thank you Free Code Camp for delivering all those great lessons and projects!